Planar Magnetics Design: Two-Dimensional Winding Losses Calculation

 - h is the conductor thickness.

-- δ is the skin depth:
+- δ is the skin depth shown in the image below:

 The winding losses calculation is an important step in the magnetic design procedure, and a high difference between theoretical and real results can be shown if a low accurate model is used.
 Frenetic, thanks to its AI technology, is able to use real measurements during the magnetic elements design, for having more accurate results without using FEM.